40 Etiquette Mistakes You’re Too Old to Make After 40

 So, why is reaching across a table such an etiquette error?
-“Because your personal space is being invaded by the reacher,” she explains.
-“It’s also a germ situation: my hand and my arm are now invading the space in which you’re consuming food.”
+“Because your personal space is being invaded by the reacher,” Thomas says.
+“It’s also a germ situation: My hand and my arm are now invading the space in which you’re consuming food.”

 By the time you hit 40, odds are you know that movie theaters aren’t an appropriate place to carry on long conversations, but that doesn’t stop countless people from committing this etiquette error anyway.

 “Talking before the movie?
 Absolutely.
 Once the lights are dim, even it’s the previews?
 All talking should cease,” says Thomas.
 “If you need to say something to someone after that point, it should be in a very light whisper and not loud enough for the rest of the theater to hear.”

 Putting your bag or feet on an unoccupied seat

 There are few things more annoying than getting on a crowded train and finding that the seat you were hoping to find is being occupied by a purse—or, worse yet, someone’s feet.

 “When other people enter and the space needs to be occupied, you should move [your bag] immediately,” says Thomas, who ranks this behavior at an 8 out of 10 on the rudeness scale.
 “This is simply not being self-aware.”

 Cutting in line